10 Common Things That Make Depression Worse

 Truthfully, there are things you’re doing that are probably making your depression worse.

-For me, I try to limit or completely avoid the 10 items on the list above.
+For me, I try to limit or completely avoid the 12 activities on the list above.

 When I do, I notice my mood is much better and my depression is much easier to manage.